weisberglab/beav/README.md

                 Skip detection and annotation of prophage
         --skip_antismash
-                Skip detection and annotation of biosynthetic gene clusters
+                Skip detection and annotation of biosynthetic gene clusters --continue
+                Continue running BEAV from any point in the pipeline.
+Rerun programs that gave an error or were skipped.
     General:
         --help, -h
                 Show BEAV help message